 The firm provides discretionary investment management to private clients.
 They are based in East Lothian and have 43 employees.

-The firm approached me to discuss working with some of their client facing team.
-The group included the CEO, an Investment Director, 2 Investment Managers and 1 Investment Analyst.
+The firm approached me to discuss working with some of their client-facing team.
+The group included the CEO, an Investment Director, two Investment Managers and one Investment Analyst.
 Each individual had different needs – for example, pitching informally and formally – sometimes a pitch could be around the board room table, sometimes it’s at a client’s home.
-They also present as a team to professional services firms to introduce themselves and get cross referrals as well as to Fund and Investment Managers.
+They also present as a team to professional services firms to introduce themselves and get cross-referrals as well as to Fund and Investment Managers.
 A consistent approach was needed for their pitching and presenting strategy, as well as increased confidence, tips and techniques.

 Some of the group were more confident and experienced than others and so we decided to work with them as a group so everyone could learn from each other.

-I proposed 2 half day (4.5 hour) sessions held a week apart.
+I proposed two half-day (4.5 hours) sessions held a week apart.

 - Better for long term learning and development

-- Time between sessions gives opportunity to practise techniques
+- The time between sessions gives the opportunity to practise techniques

 - Less ‘info overload’